kloggy/HA-Irrigation-Version2/Pre-Requisites.md

 ----

+__Scenes__ are used in this package.
+If you use `default_config:` there is no need to add anything as it is included automatically (see - https://www.home-assistant.io/integrations/default_config/) if not then somewhere (usually in your `configuration.yaml`) you must include the line `scene:`

 __sensor.time__ is needed somewhere in your config

 __sun2.__ This is a custom component (installable through HACS) that provides lots of solar information and creates `binary_sensor.above_horizon` which is used in the graphs.